 What is Your Confidence IQ?

 It is most often women who fail to assert themselves when it is time for promotions.
 Depending upon the generation in which you were raised as well as the culture, it may have been ingrained that women do not push for what they want.
 Assertiveness is often seen as aggression in women, and not a desirable trait in the workplace (Murugesan&Jayavelu, 2017).
 There has been and still exists a double-standard in the workforce.
-If anyone thinks that Hillary Clinton broke the glass ceiling, they need to take another look.

 How Can We Change our Course?

 You do not have to stay locked in a job or a relationship that is unsatisfactory.
 People make career changes every day.
 In fact, a new career provides an opportunity to start over.
 Perhaps instead of looking at that promotion in your current company, you should begin looking at other opportunities.
 Beef up your resume.
 Add those accomplishments, all those committees, and project to which you have been an integral part.
 Let everyone know you have ideas, that you have the experience, the drive, and the vision to put those ideas into motion.
-In a recent business report it was argued that conscientiousness is the personality trait that is most desirable, and likely to lead to success (Baer, n.d.).
-Well, how can your boss know you are conscientious if you are too shy to demonstrate it?
+In a recent business report it was argued that being thorough is the personality trait that is most desirable, and likely to lead to success (Baer, n.d.).
+Well, how can your boss know you are thorough if you are too shy to demonstrate it?
 In another study, trustworthiness was considered a desirable trait in businesses (Graves, 1996), both of these actually mean the same thing.
 Often, it is the nice people who have these qualities, and nice people feel it is rude to be assertive.
 Stop that!

 You are More than the Sum of Your Parts